andrewrbrady/motive-archive-manager/docs/README.md

 For questions about the documentation or the application:

+1. **React Development Issues**: Start with [Quick Fix Reference](./development/QUICK_FIX_REFERENCE.md)
-1. Check the relevant section above
+2. Check the relevant section above
-2. Review the troubleshooting guides
+3. Review the troubleshooting guides
-3. Consult the developer guide for technical issues
+4. Consult the developer guide for technical issues
-4. Refer to API documentation for integration questions
+5. Refer to API documentation for integration questions

 ---